IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-01-simple-app.md

 Before you add to the graph, reduce some clutter in the palette.

 Initially, the list of toolkits is long because it shows all toolkits that Streams Studio knows about.
-The preconfigured lab workspace includes all toolkits installed with Streams.
+The preconfigured tutorial  workspace includes all toolkits installed with Streams.
 For now, you will not use any of those toolkits (and you have not declared any dependencies), so it is not helpful to have them in the palette.